vivekraj2007/produceruncatarse/README.md

 ## Payment gateways

-Currently, we support MoIP, PayPal and WePay through our payment engines.
-Payment engines are extensions to Catarse that implement a specific payment gateway logic.
+Currently, ProduceRun supports PayPal Express through our payment engines.

 The current working engines are:
-* MoIP

 * PayPal
-* WePay

 If you have created a different payment engine to Catarse please contact us so we can link your engine here.
 If you want to create a payment engine please join our mailing list at http://groups.google.com/group/catarse-dev